Musk says he has secured $46.5 bln in funding for Twitter bid | Business

 Elon Musk on Thursday said he has lined up $46.5 billion in debt and equity financing to buy Twitter Inc and is considering taking his offer directly to shareholders, a filing with U.S. regulators showed.
 Musk himself has committed to put up $33.5 billion, which will include $21 billion of equity and $12.5 billion of margin loans against some of his Tesla Inc shares to finance the transaction.
 He is chief executive officer of electric vehicle maker Tesla.

-Musk, Twitter's second-largest shareholder with a 9.1% stake, has said that he could make big changes at the micro-blogging company, where he has a following of more than 80 million users.
-Shares of Twitter were down less than 1% on news of the funding, indicating that the market is still skeptical about the deal.
+Musk, Twitter's second-largest shareholder with a 9.1% stake, has said he could make big changes at the micro-blogging company, where he has a following of more than 80 million users.
+Shares of Twitter rose less than 1% on news of the funding, indicating that the market is still skeptical about the deal.

 In 2018, Musk tweeted that he had "funding secured" to take Tesla private for $420 per share - a move that led to millions of dollars in fines and him being forced to step down as chairman of the car company to resolve claims from the U.S. securities regulator that he defrauded investors.